SnowBroScott/emberhold-canonical/docs/parking-lot.md

 - **Quality — the two open halves.** Direction LOCKED (a signal, never an ember modifier).
 Still open: (1) is it visible to the KID, or adult-only?
 (2) What consumes it — the weekly recap, presumably, which is parked behind beta.
 - **Mascot name** — Cinder (kid vote) vs Holt (lore).
 Pressing, since the mascot speaks — and is about to speak a lot more in the first-run screens.
 - **Ranks as a household dial** — soften the sibling-ladder into private progress. jAIne has a lean; Scott hasn't called it.
 - **Display mode's position on the ladder** — simultaneously "the unproven core bet" and "fenced to post-launch."
-Both defensible; they can't both be true forever.
+Both defensible; they can't both be true forever. **Note (2026-07-15): it's also the one delight item that doesn't need the security gate open** — it's for Scott's own household, not strangers — which makes it the defensible morale pull-forward if a fun session is wanted before P4×L8.
 See `north-star.md`.
 - **Unify `quest.audience` and `reward.audience`?** — two parallel flags today, deliberately not unified.
 A sober-daylight refactor call *only if it earns its keep*.

 ---